 For the species level identification, DNA barcoding concept is very popular.
 It is a taxonomic method used to identifying the organism and its species.
-In DNA Barcoding, a short genetic marker is used to identify DNA of an organism because of the specific variation between short DNA sequences from a uniform locality of genome.
+In DNA Barcoding, a short genetic marker is used to identify DNA of an organism because of the specific variation between short DNA sequences from an unvarying section of genome.
 Unknown sample in the pre-existing classification is identified by the help of DNA barcoding and also determines whether unknown species in sample is separated or combined.
 Different barcode region are used: segment of mitochondrial gene cytochrome oxidase I (COI) contain 600 base pairs, a barcode region is used in case of animal.
 It is also used in plant to identifying the leaves because of the absence of flowers and fruits.
-A portion of plastid gene rbcL codes for the larger unit of Ribulose-1, 5bisphosphate carboxylase (RuBisCO) and Maturase K gene (matK), Standard DNA barcode with the additional regions can be used for the plant, proposed by Plant Working Group, CBOL in 2009.
+A portion of plastid gene rbcL codes for the larger unit of Maturase K gene (matK) 5-bisphosphate and Ribulose-1, carboxylase (RuBisCO), Standard DNA barcode with the additional regions can be used for the plant, proposed by Plant Working Group, CBOL in 2009.
 But rbcL gene reported as low discriminating power.
-Now, a huge number of reference DNA barcode sequences have been generated from taxonomically authenticated species.
-Hence, the identification of species from any unstructured plant part can be made from the similarity search with reference database (Sarvananda, 2018; Mahadani and Ghosh, 2013).
+Now, a huge number of reference DNA barcode sequences have been generated from taxonomically validated species.
+Hence, the identification of species from any amorphous plant part can be made from the similarity search with reference database (Sarvananda, 2018; Mahadani and Ghosh, 2013).